 Mother to Child

 An FMR1 gene from the mother with 100 CGG repeats is very likely to expand to a full mutation when passed to the child.
-An FMR1 gene from the mother with 70 to 79 CGG repeats has about a 30% chance of expanding to a full mutation in one generation.5
+About one-third of the time, an FMR1 gene from the mother with 70 to 79 CGG repeats expands to a full mutation in one generation.5

 Father to Child